Review of The Framery (formerly Liingo Eyewear): How Do They Compare with Warby Parker?

 All of those frames looked good as well.
 I was particularly struck by the sharp Matte Grey Horn design of the Payson, as well as the light-slate tone that graced the underside of the tortoise Murray.

-How much do Liingo Eyewear’s glasses cost?
+How much do The Framery’s glasses cost?

-How to order glasses from Liingo Eyewear
+How to order glasses from The Framery

 1. Identify frames that you like.
 If you have ordered a home try-on kit, you can choose to add frames from that kit directly into your shopping cart, even while you are still in possession of that try on kit.